Gepard-class frigate: Vietnam

 In March and August of 2011, the Vietnam People's Navy received two Gepard 3.9-class frigates ordered in 2006, built in Russia at Tatarstan's Gorky Shipbuilding Plant.
 In late 2011, Vietnam signed a contract for an additional batch of two ships in an anti-submarine configuration.
 A further two ships are being considered to bring the total order up to six vessels, and that potential acquisition is likely being stalled due to sanctions towards Russia as a result of the Ukrainian conflicts.

 Sri Lanka

 Sri Lanka began talks for the credit purchase of a Gepard 5.1 frigate in 2017 and the Sri Lankan cabinet approved the proposal by President Maithripala Sirisena for the purchase of the ship in September 2017.
+But the deal was unsuccessful due to Sri Lankan economic issues.